No. 1: Light and Darkness

-When Ricoh planned this sip and paint home date night for us, I didn’t think he realized that this would be more than a romantic gesture.
+When Ricoh planned this sip and paint home date night for us, I didn’t think he realized it was more than a romantic gesture.
 It was therapy.

 But, he did know.